Rigid Surface Operator and Symbol Invariant of Partitions: Abstract

 \section{Abstract}

 The symbol is used to describe the Springer correspondence for the classical groups by Lusztig.
-We refine the explanation that the $S$ duality maps of the rigid surface operators are symbol preserving maps.
-We find that the maps $X_S$ and $Y_S$ are essentially the same.
+We refine the explanation that the $S$-duality maps of the rigid surface operators are symbol preserving maps.
+And we find that the maps $X_S$ and $Y_S$ used in the construction of $S$-duality maps are essentially the same.
 We clear up cause of the mismatch problem of the total number of the rigid surface operators between the $B_n$ and $C_n$ theories.
-We construct all the $B_n/C_n$ rigid surface operators which can not have a dual.
+And we construct all the $B_n/C_n$ rigid surface operators which can not have a dual.
 A classification of the problematic surface operators is made.